Maria Labo

-Maria Labo is a 2015 Philippine thriller film directed by Roi Vinzon.
-It is based on a Philippine urban legend about an Overseas Filipino worker believed to be an aswang known as "Maria Labo" who is said to have eaten her own children.
+Maria Labo is a 2015 Philippine supernatural horror film directed by Roi Vinzon.
+It is based on a Philippine urban legend about an Overseas Filipino Worker believed to be an aswang known as "Maria Labo", who is said to have eaten her own children.

-Synopsis
+Plot

-The film revolves on Maria (Kate Brios) a loving and dutiful life wife to her husband, Ermin, a police officer (Jestoni Alarcon) with whom she has two children named Pablo (Miggs Cuaderno) and Rosalinda (Lenlen Frial).
-Facing financial problems (including Maria losing her job, and Ermin not being able to support the family on a policeman’s salary alone), Maria was convinced to become an Overseas Filipino Worker after she learned that her high school friend Emily (Sam Pinto) applied to become an overseas worker.
-Ermin was hesitant with his wife's plans initially but eventually gave his consent.
-Maria then went to Dubai in the United Arab Emirates to work as a domestic worker and caregiver.
+Maria is a loving and dutiful wife to her husband Ermin, a police officer with whom she has two children named Pablo and Rosalinda.
+Facing financial problems after Maria loses her job, and Ermin not being able to support the family on a policeman's salary alone, Maria is convinced to become an Overseas Filipino Worker after learning that her high school friend Emily applied to become one as well.
+Ermin is hesitant with his wife's plans initially but eventually relents.
+Maria then goes to Dubai to work as a domestic worker and caregiver.

-In Dubai, Maria befriends Nanay Leng, a fellow Filipino who is also working in the emirate.
-In one instance in the streets after buying groceries for her employer, she was raped on a van and was later found wandering.
-Maria was brought to a hospital by people who found her loitering around and at the hospital she was recommended to be brought back to the Philippines.
-While hospitalized, her employer passes a curse to Maria.
-The curse, by opening his mouth and letting a black chick inside hop out from his stomach and into Maria’s, would eventually turn her into an aswang.
-In the process of transferring his power, Maria’s employer lost his immortality, and passed away shortly after.
+In Dubai, Maria befriends Nanay Leng, a fellow OFW.
+After buying groceries for her employer, Maria is raped on a van and is later found wandering.
+She is brought to a hospital, where the doctor recommends that she be returned to the Philippines.
+While hospitalized, Nanay Leng passes a curse to Maria.
+The curse, by opening her mouth and letting an orange entity inside hop out from her stomach and into Maria's, would eventually turn her into an aswang.
+In the process of transferring her power, Nanay Leng loses her immortality, and dies shortly after.